swift-persistable-timer

 Usage

-Instantiate PersistableTimer with your choice of data source (UserDefaults or in-memory for testing and previewing purposes):
+Instantiate PersistableTimer with your preferred data source and configuration:

 import PersistableTimer